irods-contrib/metalnx-web/docs/INSTALL.md

 - Verify the minimum system requirements for the ICAT server and iRODS resource servers are met.
 This may include installing one or more of Java, Tomcat, PostgreSQL, MySQL, or Python.
 -	Verify that iRODS is installed and operational prior to installing Metalnx.
 -	Install the appropriate version of the Metalnx remote monitor daemon (RMD) on the ICAT server and each iRODS resource server.
--	Configure RMD on each server if the default configuration does not meet the requirements of your environment.
+For further information on how to install [RMD][RMD_github_repo], refer to [RMD Installation Guide][RMD_installation_guide].
 -	Install the Metalnx application on a server running Tomcat.  (**Note:**  Metalnx requires Java, Python, Tomcat, and either MySQL or PostgreSQL to be installed on the server where Metalnx runs in order to operate.
 Also, the iRODS ICAT server must be operational in order for Metalnx configuration to complete successfully.)
 -	Configure Metalnx as needed to conform to your iRODS environment.
 -	Restart Tomcat in order to engage the configuration changes made in Tomcat.
 -	Add the Metalnx micro services to the ICAT server and each iRODS resource server to leverage automated metadata extraction.
+For further information on how to install the Metalnx micro services, refer to the [Metalnx MSI Installation Guide][MSI_installation_guide].

 ### System Requirements ###